Any SMTP Provider

 No developer.
 No config files.
 Just the WordPress admin.

-Upload the bcs-smtp-manager folder to /wp-content/plugins/, or search "SMTP Manager ByteCore Stack" in the WordPress plugin directory and activate in one click.
+Upload the bcs-smtp-manager folder to /wp-content/plugins/, or search "SMTP Manager" in the WordPress plugin directory and activate in one click.

 Click the Send Test Email tab, enter your address, and confirm delivery.
 Every WordPress email now routes through your verified SMTP connection.